Personal Injury Lawyer Elizabeth, NJ

 - Reject the claim and refuse to pay any of the victim’s damages.

-If the insurance company accepts the claim but rejects the amount of damages, this means that there is a window of opportunity for both sides to negotiate.
-If during negotiations, the insurance company refuses to agree to a fair and just settlement or the company rejects the claim completely, the victim’s lawyer will then file a personal injury lawsuit with the court that has jurisdiction of the accident in order to have a jury decide if and how much the victim deserves.
+If the insurance company accepts the claim but rejects the number of damages, this means that there is a window of opportunity for both sides to negotiate.
+If during negotiations, the insurance company refuses to agree to a fair and just settlement or the company rejects the claim completely, the victim’s lawyer will then file a personal injury lawsuit with the court that has jurisdiction over the accident in order to have a jury decide if and how much the victim deserves.

 Why You Shouldn’t Accept the Insurance Company’s First Settlement Offer